-To characterize the absorption lines more quantitatively, we can empirically measure the centroid of an absorption feature to obtain the mean outflow velocity, its full-width at half maximum (FWHM), and its Equivalent Width (EW; integrated normalized flux).
-Table 5 summarizes these properties for the narrow and broad absorption lines in Mrk 817 for Visit 3N.
+To characterize the absorption lines more quantitatively, we can empirically measure the centroid of an absorption feature to obtain the mean outflow velocity, its FWHM, and its equivalent width (EW; integrated normalized flux).
+Table 5 summarizes these properties for the narrow and broad absorption lines in Mrk 817 for the 2020 December 18 observation.